rguo123/conditional_entropy_forests/tutorial/README.md

   ```
   http://localhost:8888/?token=....
   ```
-   You should now be able to access the Nomads-Classifier jupyter notebook.
-Leave the container running and follow the
+   You should now be able to access the jupyter notebook.
-   instructions in there to run the pipeline!